-Each variant follows its own set of rules, betting options and casino odds, while also providing great entertainment for those playing.
+Each variant follows its own set of rules, betting options, and casino odds, while also providing great entertainment for those playing.
 Here’s a quick look at some of the variations.

-Not everyone who gambles wants to wager high stakes, at least not all the time, and low-limit games are perfect for these kinds of players (or moments.)
+Not everyone who gambles wants to wager high stakes, at least not all the time, and low-limit games are perfect for these kinds of players.
 They allow you to enjoy the game with the lowest possible pay-ins, so you don’t have to worry about risking your bankroll in one game.
 Not all land-based casinos will feature a low-limit table, but players can enjoy this variation at many casinos online.

 High Limit is suitable for both standard players and high-rollers.
 These are tables with higher limits on how much you’re allowed to bet on each dice roll.
-Usually, the minimum bet on this variation will start at $1 with an upper limit that sometimes exceeds $1,000.
+Usually, the minimum bet on this variation will start at $1, with an upper limit that sometimes exceeds $1,000.
 So, the low-stakes punter can still play low stakes, while the high-roller can stake higher.

 New York Craps

 As the name suggests, this variation hails from the Big Apple.
-Played on a unique craps table known as a “double-end dealer,” this exciting game features Come, Don’t Come and Place bets.
-What makes this game different is that punters will wager on what are called “box numbers” — 4 through 7, 9 or 10.
+Played on a unique craps table known as a “double-end dealer,” this exciting game features Come, Don’t Come, and Place bets.
+What makes this game different is that punters will wager on what are called “box numbers” — 4 through 7, 9, or 10.
 While it pays true odds to players, the casino gets a 5% commission for all winnings.

-Just as with any other casino dice games such as Sic Bo and lightning dice, there’s no right or wrong way to play craps.
-You don’t need to formulate any special strategies to play these types of online casino games, as they’re purely based on luck and the relative probabilities of certain combinations popping up on the dice.
-Once you place your wager in the game, the roll determines everything, and it’s over in a flash: The outcome of the dice cannot be influenced in any way.
+Just as with any other dice game, like sic bo or Lightning Dice, there’s no right or wrong way to play craps.
+You don’t need to formulate any special strategies to play these types of casino games, as they’re purely based on luck and the relative probabilities of certain combinations popping up on the dice.
+Once you place your wager in the game, the roll determines everything, and it’s over in a flash.
+The outcome of the dice roll cannot be influenced in any way.

-Set a budget
+Set a Budget

-Play sober and in a good mood
+Play Sober and Be in a Good Mood

-Choose a simple variation
+Choose a Simple Variation

 Playing a game you don’t understand is never much fun.
 So, it’s better to choose a variation that you find easy to learn, then further your research and try it out on demo mode before you start playing for real.